apache/incubator-devlake-website/versioned_docs/version-v0.12/QuickStart/HelmSetup.md

 | service.ingress.httpPort  | The http port for ingress  | 80  |
 | service.ingress.httpsPort  | The https port for ingress  | 443  |
 | option.localtime  | The hostpath for mount as /etc/localtime | /etc/localtime  |

+## Notes

+1. The first time you visit the Grafana dashboard you will need to use admin/admin as the username and password.